jg-rivera/laravel-rabbitevents-sourcing/README.md

 All stored and published events extends the `StoredRabbitEvent` class.
 These events will be handled for both event sourcing (`spatie/laravel-event-sourcing`) and publishing to RabbitMQ (`nuwber/rabbitevents`).

+For this class, a string `$eventKey` is explictly required for the event to be published.
+The `$eventKey` is the same as RabbitMQ's routing key.

 ```php
 use Jozi\Events\StoredRabbitEvent;